uilab-kaist/cs774-ethics-fall-2020/discussion.md

 |  13  |11/25|Discussion 9 |Interpretability, Fairness|           |           |
 |  14  |11/30|Discussion 10|Interpretability, Fairness|           |           |
 |  14  |12/02|Guest Lecture|      Shakir Mohamed      |           |           |

+## Team

+Each team consists of two student.
+The team will be the same when working on a project.
+- Team registration
+Each team should lead one discussion session which they are assigned.
+- Paper assignment

+## Before Discussion

+Everyone should read selected papers before discussion.
+The team leading discussion should prepare the discussion prompt.

+## Discussion

+Every discussion consists of two phases:
+1. Presentation for the papers
+2. The class divided into small groups(5 people) and do discussion starting from the prompt.

+## After the Discussion

+Everyone should submit a page long review and discussion result.